GES-2 (Moscow): Renovation

 In November 2009, GES-2 was officially listed as an object of cultural heritage having regional importance.
-In 2014, the then Head of the Department of Culture of Moscow, Sergei Kapkov invited collector and arts patron Leonid Mikhelson, who at the time was looking for a permanent home in Moscow for the V-A-C Foundation, to acquire the building.
+In 2014, the then Head of the Department of Culture of Moscow, Sergey Kapkov invited collector and arts patron Leonid Mikhelson, who at the time was looking for a permanent home in Moscow for the V-A-C Foundation, to acquire the building.

 In September 2015, V-A-C presented its first exhibition project inside an area of GES-2, called Expanding Space.
 Artistic Practice in the Urban Environment.
 In October 2015, it was announced that V-A-C Foundation had commissioned Renzo Piano Building Workshop (RPBW) to redesign the GES-2 power station and the surrounding grounds.

 The RPBW project organises the site into three main areas: the welcoming pole will feature an outdoor sculpture area, library, bookshop, café, auditorium and permanent exhibitions space, the exhibitions pole will host main galleries and the education pole will host summer school and an artist residency block.
 A piazza in front of the main southeast entrance will lead into an inner "street", while the landscape in the western part will include a park with hundreds of birch trees.
 It will occupy 20,000 square meters.
 Having applied for LEED certification, the new centre will have a high level of energy-efficient sustainability via the use of solar panels and the extraction of clean air to ventilate the building as well as the collection of rainwater for cleaning purposes.

 In March 2017, V-A-C Foundation hosted Geometry of Now, a week-long free art and sound festival within the raw, emptied spaces of GES-2.
 Curated by multidisciplinary artist Mark Fell, the project featured some 50 Russian and international artists and musicians.
 In February 2019, it was announced that the launch of GES-2 will be in 2020.